 You should test your configuration changes to ensure that the Coveo Lightning component behaves as expected.

 When using more than one Coveo Lightning component, as soon as one of them has a server-side configuration, you must also create a server-side configuration for each of them.

-Coveo Lightning components with no server-side configuration will not initialize, instead showing the following message:
+Coveo Lightning components with no server-side configuration won’t initialize, instead showing the following message:

 Unknown page name for current site configuration Access the Configuration page installed with the Coveo package.

 In the Query expression box, enter the desired query expression to inject in the search token (see Coveo Cloud Query Syntax Reference).
 All queries made from this Coveo Lightning component include this filter.
-This query is included in all queries, and cannot be overridden by client code.
+This query is included in all queries, and can’t be overridden by client code.

 You want to ensure that only the Salesforce Knowledge articles that have an Online status appear in search results by adding the following expression:

 In the Coveo Cloud Administration Console, you can use the Content Browser to test your expression performance (see Inspect Search Result Items).

 In the Search hub box, enter the search hub to enforce in the search token.